 So always check how your site looks on your mobile.
 And not just once, but every time you create a new page or blog post.

 I use page-builder to build my pages.
-That is a very nice what you see is what you get page builder.
+That is very nice what you see is what you get page builder.
 This allows you to see what it looks like on a desktop, tablet, and smartphone while creating a page.
 And for some smartphones only, make some letters smaller.
 So that it also looks good there.

-WordPress problem and tips 6: Slow website
+WordPress problems and tips 6: Slow website

 Visitors decide within a few seconds whether they stay on your website or go again.
 If all goes well based on the content.
 But if they have to wait too long before they see something, they are gone immediately.

 Google also likes fast sites.
 They are higher in the search results.

 So check how fast your site is.
 With a tool like Pingdom.
 And do something about it if it takes longer than 4-5 seconds to load your page.

 - 10+ Killer Tips to Reduce WordPress Loading Time